offensivepwnexperts-org/List-of-edu/README.md

 # College Penetration Testing Report

-This repository contains penetration testing reports for colleges conducted by ethical hackers.
+This repository contains penetration testing colleges name by ethical hackers/normies.
 The purpose of these tests is to identify security vulnerabilities and provide recommendations to enhance security measures, thereby protecting the colleges from potential cyber threats.

 ## Colleges